 - At this point the ‘bread dough’ will not resemble bread dough at all.
-It will be very soupy and thin.
-(It’s supposed to be!)
+It will be very thin.

 - Pour it into the prepared pan.

 - Set the pan in a place where it won’t be disturbed to rise.
-The exact time of the rise will differ.
-It only took 30 minutes for mine to rise to the top of the pan.
-You want it just below the rim of the pan.
+Cover with a light towel and let rise for 30 -35 minutes.
+It should be just below the rim of the pan.

-- Preheat the oven to 350.
-Bake for 45 minutes or until a toothpick comes out clean.
+- Preheat the oven to 350 F. Bake for 45 minutes or until a toothpick comes out clean.